Lillyrives/IDS2024S/README.md

 + [exam](./exam/):  This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

+> I have not failed.
+I just found 10,000 ways that won't work.
+> Thomas Edison

+ For questions and troubleshooting, contact:
+ Lilly Rives
+ lmr6730@mavs.uta.edu
+ University of Texas at Arlignton